A world-class institute of changemakers in the deaf and signing community.

 Gallaudet University is committed to excellence in teaching and learning.
 In keeping with the U.S. Department of Education's Program Integrity Rule, Gallaudet University is required to provide all prospective and current students with contact information of the regional accreditation agency, and the state agency or agencies that handle complaints against post-secondary education institutions that have a physical presence (e.g., internships, distance education).
 Students are encouraged to utilize the institution's internal complaint or grievance review policies and procedures prior to filing a complaint with the state agency or agencies.

 If you are a student and believe you have grounds for a grievance, you should first make an attempt in good faith to resolve the problem through early informal discussion of the matter with the Gallaudet academic, administrative or staff member directly involved.
-If further recourse is needed, contact the Dean of the College in which you are enrolled.
+If further recourse is needed, contact the school leader of your school in which you are enrolled.

 The university also maintains a website on the Student Grievance Policies and Procedures.
 This site contains a link to the Student Grievance Guidelines that includes information on the definition of grievable actions and informal and formal grievance procedures.